Droslj/scRNA-seq-pancreatic-islets-P/README.md

 <br>

 The high concentration to which the cells were exposed shows that they are overstressed and probably dying of lipo-gluco toxicity. <br>
-This could indicate the limitation of the model that was used for this study -> Could indicate transcriptomic signature of acute metabolic poisoning, not necessarily the signature of chronic Type 2 Diabetes.<br>
+This could indicate the limitation of the model that was used for this study and could indicate transcriptomic signature of acute metabolic poisoning, not necessarily the signature of chronic Type 2 Diabetes.<br>
 <br>

-References:<br>
+**References:**<br>
  [1] Single-cell RNA Sequencing Uncovers Molecular Mechanisms of Human Pancreatic Islet Dysfunction Under Overnutrition Metabolic Stress (human)  <br>
  [2] Tabula sapiens - pancreas.h5ad  <br>
 <br>